 CDA is committed to building upon the existing health care delivery system to extend health coverage to all Californians.
-We are encouraged by Governor Newsom’s proposals to expand coverage, increase affordability and stabilize the individual insurance market.
-We are eager to work with lawmakers to achieve universal coverage that includes dental care and to protect the significant progress the state has made under the Affordable Care Act (ACA).
-Under the ACA, California has achieved a larger reduction in its uninsured rate than any other state by creating the country's largest and most robust state health insurance exchange (Covered California), which includes stand-alone family dental plans, and expanding Medi-Cal eligibility to millions of new beneficiaries.
+We support the actions taken in the 2019-20 state budget to expand coverage, increase affordability and stabilize the individual insurance market.
+The budget includes new and larger subsidies for middle-class Californians to purchase insurance through Covered California, a state-level individual mandate to purchase health insurance and an expansion of Medi-Cal benefits to all young adults through age 25 regardless of their immigration status.
+We will continue working with lawmakers to achieve universal coverage that includes dental care and to protect the significant progress the state has made under the Affordable Care Act (ACA).
+Under the ACA, California has achieved a larger reduction in its uninsured rate than any other state by creating the country's largest and most robust state health insurance exchange (Covered California), which includes stand-alone family dental plans.
 We are urging the state to pursue universal health care in a way that is sustainable, that does not upend the progress made under the ACA and that maximizes funding from the federal government, which currently provides more than half of the state's health care dollars.

-Californians deserve accountability and value from their dental benefit plans and recent legislation sponsored by CDA has greatly increased the transparency of these plans.
+Californians deserve accountability and value from their dental benefit plans and AB 954 (Wood) builds on a series of recent successful legislative efforts sponsored by CDA that have greatly increased the transparency of these plans.
 AB 1962 (2014) required commercial dental plans to annually disclose to the state how much premium revenue they spend on patient care versus administrative costs, known as a dental loss ratio (DLR).
 The reported data shows a wide range of premium revenue spent on patient care, with a quarter of all California dental plans spending less than 50 percent of premiums on care and some plans even falling below 10 percent.
 SB 1008 (2018) builds upon this by requiring all dental plans to use a uniform matrix to disclose their benefits directly to consumers, similar to the one used by medical plans.
 This will provide plan beneficiaries with a uniform summary of plan details, including covered services, reimbursement levels, estimated enrollee cost share, limitations, and exceptions.
 These transparency measures help level the playing field for consumers and providers, are consistent with standards that apply to medical plans and help hold dental plans accountable for how they spend premium dollars.

 CDA’s Access Plan to reduce barriers to oral health care prioritizes the need for a comprehensive state oral health program led by a state dental director.
 The state began providing ongoing funding for a dental director and the Office of Oral Health (based in the Department of Public Health) in the 2014-15 budget for the first time in decades, and Jay Kumar, DDS, MPH, was appointed to the position in 2015.
 Dr. Kumar came to California with more than 25 years of experience in the New York State Bureau of Dental Health, where he also held the position of state dental director and developed the first comprehensive state oral health plan for New York.
 Dr. Kumar and stakeholders including CDA have developed a state oral health plan that includes several objectives, such as building community-clinical linkages, expanding access to fluoride, dental sealants and screenings, dental coverage, tobacco-use counseling and interventions, and developing programs that promote oral health literacy and healthy habits.
 This effort received a strong boost from the passage of Prop.
 56, which includes an annual $30 million for the state oral health program – a tenfold funding increase and the first time the program has ever had a dedicated revenue source.